Institutional Approvals

 The approval process and forms vary across PHSA, so make sure in advance that you’ve considered all the resources needed at all sites.

-After all forms have been received by the Research Ethics Board, an institutional certificate can be issued.
 No study can be initiated until both an institutional certificate and Research Ethics Board approval have been obtained.

 At BC Cancer, the institutional approval is part of the grant application package.
 When submitting a grant, a standard signature package is required, including: